Sidney Dillon Ripley: Legacy

 Ripley had intended to produce a definitive guide to the birds of South Asia, but became too ill to play an active part in its realisation.
 However, the eventual authors, his assistant, Pamela C. Rasmussen, and artist John C. Anderton, named the final two-volume guide as Birds of South Asia.
 The Ripley Guide in his honor.

 The Smithsonian's underground complex on the National Mall, the S. Dillon Ripley Center, is named in his honor.
 A garden between the Hirshhorn Museum and Sculpture Garden and the Arts and Industries Building was dedicated in 1988 to his wife, Mary Livingston Ripley.

 The first-ever full-length biography of Ripley, The Lives of Dillon Ripley: Natural Scientist, Wartime Spy, and Pioneering Leader of the Smithsonian Institution by Roger D. Stone, was published in 2017.

-The Livingston Ripley Waterfowl Conservancy, a non-profit zoo dedicated to breeding endangered waterfowl, is located on 150-acres of the Ripley estate in Litchfield, Connecticut.
-The zoo's history began in the 1920s when Ripley began keeping and breeding waterfowl as a teenager, and he is credited with the first captive breedings of Red-breasted goose, Nene, Emperor goose, and Laysan Teal as well as the first US captive breedings of New Zealand scaup, Greenland Mallard (A. p. conboschas), and Philippine duck.
-In 1985, Dillon and his wife, Mary Livingston Ripley, donated the chunk of their estate that is today the zoo to the non-profit organization that continues to operate it.
-Today the zoo houses over 60 species of birds, totaling over 400 individual animals.
-Ripley's three daughters continue to serve on the zoo's board of directors.
+The Ripley Waterfowl Conservancy, a non-profit organization dedicated to research-driven breeding of rare and endangered waterfowl, is located on 150-acres of the Ripley estate in Litchfield, Connecticut.
+The Conservancy's history began in the 1920s when Ripley began keeping and breeding waterfowl as a teenager, and he is credited with the first captive breedings of Red-breasted goose, Nene, Emperor goose, and Laysan Teal as well as the first US captive breedings of New Zealand scaup, Greenland Mallard (A. p. conboschas), and Philippine duck.
+In 1985, Dillon and his wife, Mary Livingston Ripley, donated the portion of their estate that is today the Conservancy to the non-profit organization that continues to operate it.
+Today the Conservancy remains one of the only facilities in North America dedicated to breeding and rearing rare and endangered waterfowl and houses over 90 species of birds, totaling over 500 individuals.
+Ripley's daughters and grandchildren continue to their involvement with the Conservancy's as members of the board of directors.